apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ### `boolean mkdirs(Path p, FsPermission permission)`

-Create a directory and all its parents
+Create a directory and all its parents.

 #### Preconditions

+The path must either be a directory or not exist

      if exists(FS, p) and not isDir(FS, p) :
+         raise [ParentNotDirectoryException, FileAlreadyExistsException, IOException]

+No ancestor may be a file

+    forall d = ancestors(FS, p) :
+        if exists(FS, d) and not isDir(FS, d) :
             raise [ParentNotDirectoryException, FileAlreadyExistsException, IOException]

 #### Postconditions